Orange-OpenSource/YACassandraPDO/README.md

 # Cassandra versions support

-The driver runs well with cassandra 1.2.x
+NEW: The driver is compatible with versions of Cassandra up to 2.0.x

-We plan to support Cassandra 2.0 versions in the next few months.
-The support of Cassandra 2.0 is experimental.
-Checkout the project to the 2.0_experimental branch to enhance compatibility with 2.0 versions
+The support of Cassandra 2.0 is very new.
+So if you experience bugs, incorrect behavior or anything suspect, don't hesitate to fill a bug report.

 # What is different from the Datastax version?
  - Added support for float numbers, decimals